 Licorice is an ancient plant with many beneficial properties, used both in herbal medicine and in cooking.
-It is best known for its unique, slightly sweet and aniseed flavor, which makes it a popular ingredient in many preparations.
+It is best known for its unique, slightly sweet, aniseed flavor, which makes it a popular ingredient in many preparations.

 Origins and cultivation of licorice

 Licorice, or Glycyrrhiza glabra , is a perennial plant native to the Mediterranean and Asian regions.
-It grows mainly in rich, sunny soils.
-Its long, knotty roots contain the active ingredient in licorice: glycyrrhizic acid.
-This substance is responsible for licorice's natural sweet flavor, which is about 50 times sweeter than sucrose.
+It grows primarily in rich, sunny soils.
+Its long, knobbly roots contain the active ingredient in licorice: glycyrrhizic acid.
+This substance is responsible for licorice's natural sweetness, which is about 50 times sweeter than sucrose.

-Used since ancient times for its medicinal properties, licorice has spanned the centuries to become an essential ingredient in various cultures, whether in the form of confectionery, drink or natural remedy.
+Used since ancient times for its medicinal properties, licorice has survived the centuries to become an essential ingredient in various cultures, whether in the form of confectionery, drink or natural remedy.

 Licorice is known for its many medicinal properties.
 Here are the main benefits associated with this ingredient: